 Weight loss can be frustrating—especially when you’re trying your best with healthy habits but the number on the scale doesn’t match.

-Your body mass index (BMI) and weight are two numbers commonly used to determine overall “health,” but they aren’t always reliable if you’re overlooking certain factors.
+Your body mass index (BMI) and weight are commonly used to determine overall “health,” but they aren’t always reliable if you’re overlooking certain factors.